Johannf78/ShroomBox/memory-bank/progress.md

 - ✅ Auto mode can be toggled (V5) - **Tested and working**
 - ✅ Environmental sensor data transmitted to Blynk (V1, V2, V3) - **Tested and verified**
 - ✅ Automatic control maintains optimal conditions - **Tested and working**
+- ✅ CO2 calibration via serial with custom PPM - **Tested and working**
 - ✅ Device state is clearly indicated
 - ✅ Configuration can be reset